PacktPublishing/Containers-for-Developers-Handbook/Chapter5/Readme.md

 ## Deploying a simple demo application

 In this lab we will learn how to deploy an application with 3 components: a load balancer, a frontend and a database.
-There are hundred of good docker compose examples and in fact there are many vendors who provide their applications packaged in compose YAML format even for production.
+There are hundreds of good docker compose examples and in fact there are many vendors who provide their applications packaged in compose YAML format even for production.
 We choose this pretty simple application because we are focused in the Docker command-line and not in the application itself.

 If you list the content of the Chapter5 folder you will see a forlder containing this simplestapp.
 There is a folder for each component and a couple of compose files that will allow us deploy the full application.
 The compose YAML file that defines our application contains the following code: